 One of the oddities of Romans 3 is that Paul’s scriptural proof for the supposed universal wickedness of man (v 11-18) is actually a sampling of five different OT texts: Psalm 14/53, Psalm 140, Psalm 10, Proverbs 1, and Psalm 36.
 At least four of the statements Paul quotes are made in explicit reference to wicked people, who are contrasted in the originals against righteous people.
 It is only Psalm 14/53 which contains language that appears to apply more universally: “there is none who does good, not even one.”
 And yet both Psalm 14 and Psalm 53 declare at the outset that the “they” being referred to through the rest of the song are “fools” who deny the existence of God.
 So either Paul is taking these statements grossly out of context, or we have grossly over-pressed his argument.
 We should also remember that David is using hyperbolic language in Psalm 14/53.
 We know this because so many of his other works—like Psalm 11:5—demonstrate that David didn’t really believe that there were none righteous.
-Finally, since we can’t be certain whether Psalm 14 or Psalm 53 is closer to the authentic original, we probably shouldn’t be pressing too far or too literally into either one.
+Finally, since we can’t be certain whether Psalm 14 or Psalm 53 is closer to David's original, we probably shouldn’t be pressing too far or too literally into either one.

 It’s also worth remembering that Romans 3 comes on the heels of Romans 2.
 And Paul says in verse 13 that it is not the hearers of the law who are justified; it is the doers of the law who are justified—even if they’ve never heard the law.
 I suspect that verses 12-16 were the basis of C.S.
 Lewis’ treatment of the righteous Calormene soldier in The Last Battle.
 At least in theory, it is possible to keep the law without ever having heard the law.
 Hearing the law is nothing, Paul asserts; it is the doing of the law which matters.
 Specifically, living up to the demands of your own conscience: “For when Gentiles, who do not have the law, by nature do what the law requires, they are a law to themselves, even though they do not have the law.
 They show that the work of the law is written on their hearts, while their conscience also bears witness, and their conflicting thoughts accuse or even excuse them on that day when, according to my gospel, God judges the secrets of men by Christ Jesus.”
 (Romans 2:14-17)